RonaldCrb/k8s-for-devs/README.md

 ## ABSTRACT

-As of today, Kubernetes is the top technology for container orchestration in the world and the one that Babelforce has chosen to base our services on.
+As of today, Kubernetes is the top technology for container orchestration in the world and the one that we have chosen to base our services on.
 This decision comes with a set of challenges that we want to overcome in order to make our workflows efficient and the delivery of our products in a consistent, fast and reproducible manner.

 ## OBJECTIVES